Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 Visualization

-Kanban/step diagram (often horizontal or vertical stages)
+Kanban/step diagram (horizontal or vertical stages)

 Owned By